geoserver/geoserver/src/release/developer_README.txt

 1) Install prerequisites

-Obtain OpenJDK 8, maven and git from your Linux distribution.
+Obtain OpenJDK 8, Maven and git from your Linux distribution.

 == macOS ==